 The key to the successful operation of the agency's performance evaluation system is the chief executive officer (CEO).
-The CEO must monitor its function to ensure that it is fair and impartial and is achieving established objectives consistent with competent personnel management.
-These standards may be taken as Not Applicable.
+The CEO must monitor its function to ensure that it is fair, impartial, and achieves established objectives consistent with competent personnel management.

+These standards may be taken as Not Applicable only if the agency does not utilize a performance evaluation system.